delvtech/hyperdrive/docs/hyperdrive-protocol.md

 $$
 w_{s} = w_{s} - \frac{\min(w_{s}, \Delta y)}{\Delta y}
 $$

+> Note: Short withdrawal shares receive the same proceeds as longs because they **are** longs.

 The number of short withdrawal share proceeds, $p_{s}$, is increased by: